-At the very beginning of the Qur’an, the first invocation reads: “In the name of God, the most Merciful, the most Beneficent.
-Throughout the Qur’an, God’s name is thus invoked no less than 113 times.
-Moreover, Qur’an states that the prophets were sent to the world as a mercy to the people (21:107).
+At the very beginning of the Quran, the first invocation reads: (1:1) Throughout the Quran, God’s name is thus invoked no less than 113 times.
+Moreover, Quran states that the prophets were sent to the world as a mercy to the people (21:107)

 In the light of on-going conflict, we must ask why so great a contradiction has arisen between the principles of Islam and the practices of Muslims.
 At least one root cause may be traced to historical exigency.